rachelarre/future-thing/README.md

 This project is designed to generate random prompts for envisioning alternative futures.

+You can view the live site here: https://thethingfromthefuture.netlify.app/

 ### `Shuffle`

 Creates a new set of prompts